 Abstract

 This study analyzes the effectiveness of integrating information and communication technology (ICT) into science classes of disadvantaged minority students enrolled in elementary public schools in Israel.
 Specifically, it examines the effect of integrating ICT on student motivation, sense of self-efficacy, improvement in academic achievement, and collaboration.
 All participating students were drawn from five classes in two schools, enrolled in the fifth grade in the 2018-2019 school year.
 The experimental group integrated ICT in learning and the control group adopted traditional learning.
 The first three measures of effectiveness ─ student motivation, sense of self-efficacy, and improvement in achievement ─ were analysed using quasi-experimental methodology and difference-in-differences (DID) method.
 Additionally, a qualitative analysis was used to measure student collaboration.
 The results indicate that integrating ICT in science classes can lead to greater improvements in academic achievement and greater collaboration among underprivileged minority students.
 Changes in student motivation and self-efficacy were not statistically significant.
-To empower underprivileged minority students in science education, policymakers in the education systems in Israel and in other countries with underprivileged minority groups can learn from research on how to reduce the digital divide.
-They should prioritize the integration of ICT tools.
-This entails ensuring equitable access to resources such as computers and educational software.
-Additionally, investing in teacher training programs is crucial for enhancing educators' digital skills and pedagogical strategies, enabling effective ICT integration and fostering collaborative learning.
+Education policymakers in Israel and other countries with underprivileged minority groups can learn from research on how to reduce the digital divide.
+Doing so could empower students from these groups in science education.
+Education stakeholders should prioritize the integration of ICT tools and ensure equitable access to resources such as computers and educational software.
+Investing in teacher training programs is crucial for enhancing educators’ digital skills and pedagogical strategies.
+Providing teachers with training is essential for effective ICT integration and for fostering collaborative learning.
 By implementing these policies, educational systems can bridge the digital divide and provide underprivileged minority students with the opportunities and support they need to excel in science education.

 Keywords: ICT, science education, effectiveness, difference-in-differences (DID), public elementary schools, low-SES schools, Underprivileged Minority Students